Azure-Samples/confidential-computing/vm-samples/README.md

 [Attestation](https://learn.microsoft.com/en-us/azure/confidential-computing/attestation-solutions) is how you prove you are running on a confidential computing VM based on evidence provided and signed by the CPU and validated by an attestation service.

 ## Windows CVMs
-Once you've deployed a Windows CVM, you can install the [simple attestation client](https://github.com/Azure/confidential-computing-cvm-guest-attestation/blob/main/cvm-platform-checker-exe/README.md) install the VC runtime 1st! to see true/false if your VM is protected by Azure Confidential Computing
+Once you've deployed a Windows CVM (Windows Server 2022 or Windows 11 Enterprise), you can install the [simple attestation client](https://github.com/Azure/confidential-computing-cvm-guest-attestation/blob/main/cvm-platform-checker-exe/README.md) install the VC runtime 1st! to see true/false if your VM is protected by Azure Confidential Computing

-The WindowsAttest.ps1 script can manually be invoked inside a Windows CVM to do an automated attestation check against the West Europe shared attestation endpoint
+The WindowsAttest.ps1 script can manually be invoked inside a Windows CVM to do an automated attestation check against the West Europe shared attestation endpoint.
+This script works with both Windows Server 2022 and Windows 11 Enterprise CVMs.

 Expected output for Windows CVMs: